dreadCapnFowl/sex/README.md

-Engagement in sexual intercourse even possibly leading up to a divine union.
+Engagement in sexual intercourse or pertaining even possibly leading up to a divine union.